vidyagames998/vidyagames998.github.io/dw1/index.md

 Fly to freezeland, go N, go SW, fight, return in 24hours, fight again.
 No heals allowed for the second fight, but 1/2 health.
 Normal health if you don't meet him in 24 hours.

 ### Mamemon
 From town, head south west to mountain pass, take the north west path through the mountain, go northeast until you are at the peak.
 Exit and enter there, there's a 1/32 you won't hear or see the 3 brown bears.
 It'll just be 1 mamemon.
+This can be [RNG manipulated](https://www.youtube.com/watch?v=8DI84vwqMpg).
 If mamemon gets time to buff it'll be a very long fight requiring lots of medium heals.

 ### Vademon
 At 40 Prosperity, talk to circle in Mount Panoroama in field before Mamemon